hackerhouse-opensource/Marble/README.md

 > link malware to a specific developer or development shop.
 This framework is intended to help us (AED) to
 > improve upon our current process for string/data obfuscation in our tools."

-This framework can be used to dynamically obfuscate and handle common string operations as an anti-forensics capability.
+This framework can be used to dynamically obfuscate and handle common string operations as an anti-forensics' capability.

 ## Documentation